chef/monitoring-integration-automate/prometheus/Prometheus-agent-installation-configuration.md

 ## Configure Nginx exporter

+## Scope
+    These steps will be repeated on all of the following servers.
+      * Automate node

 ## Step 1: Verify Prerequisites
 Ensure that exporter pre-requisite configuration is completed.
 Refer to [Pre-requisites section](#prometheus-exporter-prerequisites)